andreacfromtheapp/freesound-credits/README.md

 ### Default template

 By default, `freesound-credits` will use the following template.
+This is hardcoded into the `set_frontmatter` function, to facilitate usage without needing files lying around users' filesystem.

 You can customize the template per your needs, **as long as you use the expected variables**, then save it and use it with the `-f` command option.
 If necessary, use the absolute path to the template.